Order in the chaos: eccentric black hole binary mergers in triples formed via strong binary-binary scatterings: Introduction

 The simplest way to efficiently shrink a binary system in a dense stellar environment is through three- and four- body interactions \citep{heggie75,hut92,pooley03}.
 These interactions have been studied extensively in the hierarchical limit, which consists of a close binary and a distant perturber \citep[e.g.,][]{Antonini17,Hoang18,Rodriguez18,Grishin18}.
 In this regime, the Kozai-Lidov (KL) mechanism \citep{kozai62,lidov62} (for a review, see \citealt{naoz16}) can significantly enhance the BHB merger rate.
 In the case of number densities $\sim 10^5-10^6$ pc$^{-3}$, typical of dense clusters, a population of stable hierarchical BH triples is expected to form over a Hubble time through binary-binary interactions.
-Indeed, this kind of close encounters have a $20-50\%$ chance to leave behind a hierarchical triple \citep{sigurdsson93,kulkarni93,miller02}.
+Indeed, this kind of close encounters have a $20-50\%$ chance to leave behind a hierarchical triple \citep{sigurdsson93,kulkarni93,miller02} and contribute to the ovearall BHB merger rate \citep[e.g.]{antonini16,Zevin18,martinez20,fragione20}.

 Furthermore, transient non-hierarchical triples may be common in dense stellar environments, and may play a major role in the formation of eccentric binary mergers \citep{samsing14,samsing17,samsing18}.
 For instance, binary-single BH encounters commonly lead to closely separated triple systems in low velocity dispersion environments, such as in stellar clusters \citep{Hut83}.

-In this paper using the MOCCA database of globular cluster Monte Carlo simulations we show that a high percentage ($\sim 60\%$) of binary-binary scattering events form non-hierarchical triples in clusters (see \textsection \ref{sec:GC}).
-While hierarchical triple evolution has been widely studied in earlier works, the evolution of non-hierarchical triple systems is still poorly investigated.
-Recently, \citet{Li18} have found that non-hierarchical triple interactions in the outer Solar System can lead to eccentricity excitation and orbital flips of TNOs when they are perturbed by a near coplanar Planet Nine, analogous to the hierarchical triple interactions \citep{Li14}.
-It is not clear how the non-hierarchical triple interactions could enhance the BHB merger rates.
+While the evolution of hierarchical triples has been widely studied in earlier works, the evolution of non-hierarchical triple systems is still poorly investigated, with a few notable exceptions \citep[e.g.]{antonini16,fragione20,Manwadkar20}.
+Recently, \citet{Li18} have found that non-hierarchical triple interactions in the outer Solar System can lead to eccentricity excitation and orbital flips of trans Neptunian objects (TNOs) when they are perturbed by a near coplanar Planet Nine, analogous to the hierarchical triple interactions \citep{Li14}.
+It is not clear how the non-hierarchical triple interactions could affect the BHB merger rates.
 For a first step in exploring this subject, we focus on the dynamics of non-hierarchical triples in this article.